Mary Rose Museum: History

-In September 2009 the ship hall was closed to allow the start of construction of a new museum that was opened at the end of May 2013.
+In September 2009 the ship hall was closed for the final time.
+In December 2009, demolition of the ship hall began. to allow the start of construction of a new museum that was opened at the end of May 2013.
 The Mary Rose Museum (2013) was designed by architects WilkinsonEyre, Perkins+Will and built by construction firm Warings.
 The construction was challenging because the museum was built over the ship in the dry dock, which is a listed monument.
 During construction of the museum, conservation of the hull continued inside a sealed "hotbox".
 In April 2013, the polyethylene glycol sprays were turned off and the process of controlled air drying began.
 In 2016 the "hotbox" walls were removed and after reopening the ship was on display behind glass.

-In 2016, the museum was closed for 9 months whilst a £5.4 million development was undertaken that allows visitors to view the ship without being separated from it by a wall of glass.
+In 2016, the museum was closed for 9 months whilst a £5.4 million redevelopment was undertaken, allowing visitors to view the ship without being separated from it by a glass wall.